arasgungore/CMPE250-projects/ExcelFed/README.md

 the training procedure of ExcelFed using these external and internal discrete events and collect some statistics.

 ## Input/Output

 ### Input

 Roger provides all simulation configuration files in the following format:

 - The first line contains an integer N that denotes the total number of players in ExcelFed.
-- Each of the next N line contains two integer: the ID of the player and his/her skill level.
+- Each of the next N lines contains two integers: the ID of the player and his/her skill level.
     These players will be given in sorted order by ID.
 - The next line is the line of an integer A that denotes the total number of arrival to the training and massage.
 - Each of the next A lines contains a character At denoting the type of arrival (either “m” (massage) or “t” (training)), an integer denoting the ID of the player, the second T that denotes the arrival time, and d duration of the process.
 These events will not be